CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 # SMTP API

+The SMTPeter service can of course be accessed using the traditional SMTP API.
+SMTP (Simple Mail Transfer Protocol) is the "language" that email programs (like servers and clients) use to transfer mail from one computer to the other.
+Because SMTPeter comes with such a SMTP API, you can easily integrate SMTPeter in your existing mail infrastructure, and you can even set up traditional email clients like Outlook, Thunderbird or your mobile devices to send all messages through SMTPeter.

-Sending email via SMTPeter using the SMTP API is very simple.
-However, before you can send email there are a few things you need to do.
+To use the SMTP API there are a few things you need to do.
 First you need to create an [SMTPeter account](https://www.smtpeter.com/app/ "dashboard").

 Once you have created your account you have access to your SMTPeter dashboard.
 Here